Panasonic raises profit outlook as restructuring shows results

 TOKYO Panasonic Corp raised its full-year operating profit outlook by 13 percent and returned to a net cash positive position for the first time in five years after a drastic restructuring chopped unprofitable product lines in smartphones, plasma TVs and semiconductor chips.

-Panasonic said on Friday it expected a 350 billion yen (1.97 billion pounds) operating profit for the year to next March, compared with its prior estimate of 310 billion yen issued in July.
+Panasonic said on Friday it expected a 350 billion yen ($3.15 billion) operating profit for the year to next March, compared with its prior estimate of 310 billion yen issued in July.
 The new figure would mark a 15 percent rise from last year and exceeds the average estimate of 339.06 billion yen by 20 analysts according to Thomson Reuters StarMine.

 The Japanese electronics maker also logged a 15 percent rise in operating profit for the July-September quarter to 94.7 billion yen.